CatInCosmicSpace/puppet-chronograf/README.md

   * /etc/default/chronograf

-- starts service "chronograf" immediately service subscribes on "package", "chronograf.service" and "defaults"
+- starts service "chronograf" immediately

+- service subscribes to "package", "chronograf.service" and "defaults"

 - set up connection to influx and kapacitor upon request, also based on templates